 I often joke that it’s hard to know what to place the blame of my emotional ups and downs on: My personality disorder, my zodiac sign, or my period?
 Most people with a uterus can agree, periods are physically exhausting.
 Cramps suck.
 Bloating sucks.
 Frequent visits to the bathroom suck.
 But for me and others who have Premenstrual Dysphoria Disorder (PMDD), the body dysmorphia, extreme sensitivity, feelings of depression and hopelessness, and suicidal idealizations suck a whole lot more.
-Not only is my body interrupted five days a month; my self confidence, my brain, and my happiness is put on hold too.
+Not only is my body interrupted five days a month; my self-confidence, my brain, and my happiness are put on hold too.

 So what exactly is PMDD and what are it’s symptoms?
 According to MoodDisorders.ca

 PMDD is a condition associated with predominantly severe psychological symptoms which cause disruption of the daily lives of affected women.
 Dysphoria is derived from the Greek word dusphoros, which means hard to bear.
 The symptoms of PMDD are recurrent.
 They usually start seven to 10 days before menstruation and decrease within a few days of the onset of menstrual flow.
 Then, they disappear completely until the next premenstrual phase.

 PMS is present in about 30% of women in their child bearing years and studies have found that up to 8% of women with PMS meet the criteria for PMDD.

 - Marked anxiety, tension, feelings of being “on edge”